 A: A single scoop can be used with 8-10 oz of water, half an hour before or after training sessions.

 Q: Can it be stacked with other supplements?

 1. K Matsumoto, M Mizuno, T Mizuno, B Dilling-Hansen, ALahoz, V Bertelsen, H

-Münster, H Jordening, K Hamada, T Doi 'Branched-chain amino acids and arginine supplementation attenuates skeletal muscle proteolysis induced by moderate exercise in young individuals' International journal of sports medicine 28 (06), 531-538, 2007
+Münster, H Jordening, K Hamada, T Doi 'Branched-chain amino acids and arginine supplementation attenuates skeletal muscle proteolysis induced by moderate exercise in young individuals' International journal of athletes medicine 28 (06), 531-538, 2007

 3. Vin Tangpricha, Elizabeth N Pearce, Tai C Chen, Michael F Holick Vitamin D insufficiency among free-living healthy young adults The American journal of medicine 112 (8), 659-662, 2002